 Overall the implicit solution provides a stable and smoother solution through its inherent diffusivity.
-With Cy32r3 onward the mass flux CFL limit for temperature and humidity is set to 5 for horizontal resolutions below T511 (40 km), and to 3 for all higher resolutions.
-For momentum and tracers a CFL limit of 1 is retained in order to prevent too strong mixing, resulting e.g. in too strong surface winds.
-Finally, an absolute mass flux limit of 2 kg m $^{-2}s^{-1}$ is applied.
+The mass flux CFL limit for temperature and humidity is set to 3, while for momentum and tracers a CFL limit of 1 is retained in order to prevent too strong mixing, resulting e.g. in too strong surface winds.
+Finally, an absolute mass flux limit of 2 kg m-2s-1 is applied.